 hepatitis B vaccines to help protect against serious liver diseases.

-Rotavirus vaccine to help protect against the most common cause of diarrhea and vomiting in infants and young children (and the most common cause of hospitalizations in young infants due to vomiting and diarrhea).
+Rotavirus vaccine to help protect against the most common cause of diarrhea and vomiting in infants and young children.
+Rotavirus is the most common cause of hospitalizations in young infants due to vomiting, diarrhea, and

 Pneumococcal vaccine to help protect against bacterial meningitis and infections of the blood.